 Basically elementary school had the only art exposure & learning for her until a neighbour dragged her to a weekend art course in 2005.
 So much fun that she spent the next few years trying to fit in time for learning to compose/design, mix colors and use the paints.
 Whenever possible attended weekend courses (mostly in local area), read art books, studied other artists’ work and got helpful tips and critiques from others.

 Sherry's art ‘career’ basically began in 2009/10 with creations of paintings in mainly acrylic and oil.
 A variety of subject matter is used to create from what draws and inspires her.
 Nature, animals and country living are a big influence and inspiration for many of the paintings.
-The incredible scenery and wildlife viewings possible in the Rocky Mountains, where she lives, are great opportunities and inspirations.
+The incredible scenery and wildlife viewings possible in the Rocky Mountains, where she lives, are often seen in her paintings.

 Current Shows and Events